dangla1603/WaterTribeSocialMedia/README.md

 ## Project Description

-In this web application every Revature employee can connect to other employees, whether it be an associate, a trainer, or contracted employees.
-Each person has their own account, that comes with a unique username, Revature employee information.
+In this web application every employee can connect to other employees, whether it be an associate, a trainer, or contracted employees.
+Each person has their own account, that comes with a unique username, employee information.
 Within this network employees can access locations and information to help them with many different possibilities.
-Also it is being created to ease the transition as a Revature employee, whether it be as a trainer/associate, contracted employee/contractor, or staff member.
+Also it is being created to ease the transition as a employee, whether it be as a trainer/associate, contracted employee/contractor, or staff member.

 ## Technologies Used